CarlOrff/archive/readme.md

 ## Requirements

-Perl 5.24 (earlier versions not tested but it is likely to work with every build that is capabale of getting the required modules in stalled)
+Perl 5.24 (earlier versions not tested but it is likely to work with every build that is capabale of getting the required modules installed)

 ## Usage

-Collect URLs you want to archive in file `urls.txt` separated by one or more spaces (eg. `\n`, `\s`, `\r`) and call `perl archive.pl`.
+Collect URLs you want to archive in file `urls.txt` separated by one or more line breaks and UTF-8-encoded and call `perl archive.pl`.
 The script does to things: it fetches the URLs and extracts some metadata (works with HTML and PDF).
 It submits them to Internet Archive by opening them in a browser.
 This is necessary because Internet Archive blocks robots globally.
 Then it generates a HTML file with a link list that you may post to your blog.
 Alternatively you can get the link list as Atom feed.
 Regardless of the format you can upload the file on a server via FTP.

 There are several optional switches